Shutterstock

 Google DeepMind CEO Demis Hassabis and John Jumper, a senior research scientist at Google DeepMind, received the other half of the award for their work on an AI model called AlphaFold2.

-They are used the AI model to predict the structure of nearly all 200 million proteins that researchers have identified.
+They used the AI model to predict the structure of nearly all 200 million proteins that researchers have identified.

 Hassabis called the award “the honor of a lifetime.”